dnsimple/dnsimple-support/content/articles/domains-au.markdown

 Any contact change that results in a change of registrant must be executed manually.
 A change of registrant occurs when you are modifying the *Organization Name*, *First/Last Name*, *Eligibility ID type* or *Eligibility ID number*.

-There is an additional fee to change the ownership of a `.AU` domain — this fee includes extension of the domain registration for one year.
+There's an additional fee to change the ownership of a `.AU` domain — this fee includes a one-year extension of the domain registration.

-If you have would like to make such a change, [contact us](https://dnsimple.com/contact), and we'll be happy to help.
+If you want to make this change, [contact us](https://dnsimple.com/contact), and we'll be happy to help.